danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

     # ...
 ```

-The step definition looks like this:
+The corresponding step definition is as follows:

 ```ruby
 # features/step_definitions/book_steps.rb